-Chapter 8.
-Industry and Waste Management 1 2 3 Lead Author: John Nyboer1 4 Contributing Authors: Mark Jaccard2 and Ernst Worrell3 5 6 7 1Canadian Industrial Energy End-Use Data and Analysis Centre (CIEEDAC), Simon Fraser University, 8 2Simon Fraser University, 3Lawrence Berkeley National Laboratory 9 10 KEY FINDINGS 11 In 2002, North America's industry (not including fossil-fuel mining and processing or electricity 12 generation) contributed 826 million tons of carbon dioxide, 16% of the world's carbon dioxide 13 emissions to the atmosphere from industry.
-Waste treatment plants and landfill sites in North 14 America accounted for 13.4 million tons of methane (282 million tons of carbon dioxide 15 equivalent), roughly 20% of global totals.
-16 Industrial carbon dioxide emissions from North America decreased nearly 11% between 1990 17 and 2002, while energy consumption in the United States and Canada increased 8% to 10% 18 during that period.
-In both countries, a shift in production activity toward less energy-intensive 19 industries and dissemination of more energy efficient equipment kept the rate of energy demand 20 growth lower than industrial Gross Domestic Product growth.
-21 Changes in industrial carbon dioxide emissions are a consequence of changes in industrial 22 energy demand and changes in the mix of fossil fuels used by industry to supply that demand.
-23 Changes in industrial energy demand are themselves a consequence of changes in total 24 industrial output, shifts in the relative shares of industrial sectors, and increases in energy 25 efficiency.
-Shifts from coal and refined petroleum products to natural gas and electricity 26 contributed to a decline in total industrial carbon dioxide emissions since 1997 in both Canada 27 and the United States.
-28 An increase in carbon dioxide emissions from North American industry is likely to accompany the 29 forecasted increase in industrial activity (2.3% per year until 2025 for the United States).
-30 Emissions per unit of industrial activity will likely decline as non-energy intensive industries grow 31 faster than energy intensive industries and with increased penetration of energy efficient 32 equipment.
-However, continuation of the trend toward less carbon-intensive fuels is uncertain 33 given the rise in natural gas prices relative to coal in recent years.
-34 Options for reducing carbon dioxide emissions from North American industry can be broadly 35 classified as methods to: (1) reduce process/fugitive emissions or convert currently released 36 emissions; (2) increase energy efficiency, including combined heat and power management; (3) 37 change industrial processes (materials efficiency, recycling, substitution between materials or capture and store carbon dioxide.
+- In 2002, North America's industry (not including fossil-fuel mining and processing or electricity generation) contributed 225 million metric tons of carbon (826 million tons of carbon dioxide), 16% of the world's carbon dioxide emissions to the atmosphere from industry.
+Waste treatment plants and landfill sites in North America accounted for 13.4 million tons of methane (282 million tons of carbon dioxide equivalent; 10 million tons of carbon), roughly 20% of global totals. - Industrial carbon dioxide emissions from North America decreased nearly 11% between 1990 and 2002, while energy consumption in the United States and Canada increased 8% to 10% during that period.
+In both countries, a shift in production activity toward less energy-intensive industries and dissemination of more energy efficient equipment kept the rate of energy demand growth lower than industrial gross domestic product growth. - Changes in industrial carbon dioxide emissions are a consequence of changes in industrial energy demand and changes in the mix of fossil fuels used by industry to supply that demand.
+Changes in industrial energy demand are themselves a consequence of changes in total industrial output, shifts in the relative shares of industrial sectors, and increases in energy efficiency.
+Shifts from coal and refined petroleum products to natural gas and electricity contributed to a decline in total industrial carbon dioxide emissions since 1997 in both Canada and the United States. - An increase in carbon dioxide emissions from North American industry is likely to accompany the forecasted increase in industrial activity (2.3% per year until 2025 for the United States). - Emissions per unit of industrial activity will likely decline as non-energy intensive industries grow faster than energy intensive industries and with increased penetration of energy efficient equipment.
+However, continuation of the trend toward less carbon-intensive fuels is uncertain given the rise in natural gas prices relative to coal in recent years. - Options for reducing carbon dioxide emissions from North American industry can be broadly classified as methods to:

+(1) reduce process/fugitive emissions or convert currently released emissions; (2) increase energy efficiency, including combined heat and power management; (3) change indus trial processes (materials efficiency, recycling, substitution between materials or between materials and energy, and nanotechnology); (4) substitute less carbon intense fuels; and (5) capture and store carbon dioxide.